rabidaudio/synthesizer/README.md

       - Sample+Hold?
         - combined with white noise creates RNG
         - alternatively sequencer could do RNG digitally
+        - random is a lot more interesting if it can quantize
         - S+H has little use to me outside of random
       - Delay, overdrive, etc. are gimmicky and not useful, can be done via effects pedals
   - For multiple options (like VCO shape), use a CV that is binned to options
-    - Easiest solution is probably an ATTiny driving a 4066
+    - Easiest solution is probably an ATTiny driving an analog switch
     - uC seems like overkill, but it's got an ADC and lots of digital pins
     - Lots of specialty components would be required for a native IC solution
     - Firmware code can easily provide hysteresis and arbitrary numbers of divisions, unlike CDXXXX series CMOS chips